AzielLans/Sky-Cloud-Backup/home.md

 banner_title: Sky Cloud Backup
 banner_description: A Minecraft Backup that supports both Bedrock and Java.
 ---
-> The app is in Alpha stage of development, features may **ADDED OR REMOVE**.
+> The App is in Beta stage of development, features may **ADDED OR REMOVE**.
 {: .prompt-tip }
+> New Feature: Google Drive
+{: .prompt-tip }

 # About
-A Minecraft Backup that supports both Bedrock and Java.
+A Minecraft Backup that supports the two versions of Minecraft( Bedrock and Java ).
 It is easy to backup your world with one click.
-You can personalize the app, using dark mode or light mode, currently the theme colors has 4 colors(Red, Green, Blue the default color , Pink Amber, Orange and Deep Purple) and the is more to come.
+You can personalize the app, using dark mode or light mode, currently the theme colors has 7 colors(Red, Green, Blue the default color, Pink, Amber, Orange and Deep Purple).
+Backup up to the Cloud with Google Drive and the is more to come.

 If the app doesn't work you need to download [.net 4.6.1](https://www.microsoft.com/en-us/download/details.aspx?id=49982) to use the app.

-Upload to Google drive is still in development.

 # Feature Overview